 “Good design is the most important way to differentiate ourselves from our competitors.” — Yun Jong Yong

 In this competitive and crowded world, only real and good design can help you to stand out in the industry.
-To distinguish yourself, you have to follow few rules.
+To distinguish yourself, you have to follow a few rules.

 - Do research.
 Keep yourself updated and never stop learning.
-Learn from web, learn from your environment, and learn from people around you.
+Learn from the web, learn from your environment, and learn from people around you.

 - Before comparing to others, compare your own versions of work.
 If you are getting better, no doubt you are moving towards success.